frauvate/survival/README.md

 # survival
-text based game programmed with java
+survival is a text based game i developed to get a better understanding with classes and methods in java.